Cordwainer

 Tombstone of the shoemaker Xanthippos.
 Marble, Greek artwork, ca. 430–420 BC.
 From Athens.

 A cordwainer (/ˈkɔrdˌweɪnər/) is a shoemaker who makes new shoes from new leather.
 The cordwainer's trade can be contrasted with the cobbler's trade, according to a tradition in Britain that restricted cobblers to repairing shoes.
-This usage distinction is not universally observed, as the word cobbler is widely used for tradespersons who make or repair shoes.
+This usage distinction is not universally observed, as the word cobbler is widely used for tradespeople who make or repair shoes.

-The Oxford English Dictionary says that the word cordwainer is archaic, "still used in the names of guilds, for example, the Cordwainers' Company"; but its definition of cobbler mentions only mending, reflecting the older distinction.
-Play 14 of the Chester Mystery Plays was presented by the guild of corvisors, known to mean shoemakers.
+The Oxford English Dictionary classifies the word cordwainer as archaic, but "still used in the names of guilds, for example, the Cordwainers' Company"; but its definition of cobbler mentions only mending, reflecting the older distinction.
+Play 14 of the Chester Mystery Plays was presented by the guild of corvisors, glossed as "shoemakers".

 Etymology

 The term cordwainer entered English as cordewaner(e), from the Anglo-Norman cordewaner (from Old French cordoanier, -ouanier, -uennier, etc.), and initially denoted a worker in cordwain or cordovan, the leather historically produced in Moorish Córdoba, Spain, in the Middle Ages, as well as, more narrowly, a shoemaker.
 The earliest attestation in English is a reference to "Randolf se cordewan[ere]", ca. 1100.

 According to the OED, the term is now considered obsolete except where it persists in the name of a trade-guild or company, or where otherwise employed by trade unions.